Tycro-Games/tycro-games.github.io/_posts/2026-06-06-A-quick-2D-SDF-Renderer-with-Tiled-Rendering.md

 ## Rendering an SDF

-> Follow the GPU examples to initialize the SDL GPU renderer device — they cover all the setup I am skipping here.[^gpu_examples]
+> Follow the GPU examples to initialize the SDL GPU renderer device.
+They cover all the setup I am skipping here.[^gpu_examples]
 {: .prompt-tip }

 SDFs or Signed Distance Functions are the basis for ray marching, and Inigo Quilez's blog has all the information you need to properly understand the topic.[^sdf] Concisely, there is a function that gets called for each pixel on the screen and it returns a distance from the edge.
 According to a convention, positive numbers will be outside the shape, negative inside.
 If the distance is 0, then it is exactly on the edge of the shape.
 As an example, below is a rectangle drawn like that.
 Red means it is outside, light blue inside and right on the edge is a darker blue.

 <video controls autoplay muted loop playsinline src="/assets/media/alloy/sdf_rect_v2.mp4" title="An SDF rectangle"></video>

-> New to SDFs?
-Poke at them in a live shader editor first — it makes the math click much faster than rebuilding the engine each time.
-{: .prompt-tip }

 The first step is to prepare our vertex data.
 This is a 2D rendering project, so while this may come as a surprise I am going to render a triangle that covers the whole screen.
 SDL GPU has a pretty verbose pattern, nothing that compares with rendering a triangle in Vulkan.
 To upload the "screen", an `SDL_GPUBuffer` is needed.
 This is used to define the size and usage, in our case a triangle has 3 vertices and it is used in a vertex shader.
 A transfer buffer is what you put your CPU data in, while it is in a mapped state.
 Afterwards, you unmap it, which means you cannot modify it anymore from the CPU and it is ready to be sent to the GPU.
 To upload things a copy pass is needed, then one can finally combine all of this together and submit it.